fortinet-solutions-cse/sdwan-advpn-reference/README.md

 The file structure for all the design flavors is identical, as follows:

+- **??-Edge-\*.j2, ??-Hub-\*.j2** - the templates configuring Underlay, Overlay and Routing pillars.
+  Normally, there will be no need to edit these files, as they are already designed to generate our best-practice configuration.

+- **projects** - this sub-directory contains:

-- **projects** - examples of Project Templates.
+  - Examples of Project Templates (**Project.\*.j2**).
 Those are the most crucial files from the users' perspective.
     This is where you "tune" the templates to your project(s).
     We recommend starting from one of the provided Project Templates and modifying it to match your requirements.
     Normally, this will be the only file that you must modify per project.
-  When configuring your solution with FortiManager, import the final Project Template (exactly one) calling it "Project".

-- **??-Edge-\*.j2, ??-Hub-\*.j2** - the templates configuring Underlay, Overlay and Routing pillars.
-  Normally, there will be no need to edit these files, as they are already designed to generate our best-practice configuration.
+  - Example of inventory file in JSON format, listing the devices and their respective per-device variables.
+    This file is used by the provided Python renderer.
+    When using FortiManager, this file is not needed (but it will show you what per-device variables to set).

 - **optional** - additional templates configuring Security and SD-WAN pillars.
   Normally, they are not used when configuring your solution with FortiManager.